-Jocelyn got onboard, and we started brainstorming ideas.
+Jocelyn got onboard, and we started brainstorming ideas on how we could make money while we slept.
 This guy that we discovered knew about this test.
 He had taken it; he had passed it.
 He took that information, put it in a form that someone could consume, and he gave it to them.
 So we started thinking, “What do we know?
 What can we give people that they need?”
 I was a football coach.
 I realized, “Hey man.
 I can make play-books.
 I can make drills.
 I can make all the resources that football coaches need, at the high school and youth level, for their football team.”

 Jocelyn was a librarian.
 She realized that there were not a lot of library lesson plans out there.
 She could create, in her spare time, a system where people would have lesson plans for every day of the year.
 We then mimicked that with another site – USHistoryTeachers.com – that we have.
 We just kept growing and growing all of this content and started putting that out there.